Cardiff Central railway station: Layout

-Cardiff Central has eight platforms, numbered 0, 1a/b, 2a/b, 3a/b, 4a/b, 6a/b, 7a/b and 8.
-There is no longer, despite signage, a Platform 5; this was a west-facing bay platform situated between Platforms 3 and 4 which was removed in the 1960s.
-(Note: Potential reinstatement of this platform is mentioned on page 10 of Network Rail's route plan for the Valley Lines) Platform 0, a short through platform at the north of the station was created in 1999.
+The station has eight platforms, numbered: 0, 1a/b, 2a/b, 3a/b, 4a/b, 6a/b, 7a/b and 8.
+There is no longer a platform 5, despite signage; this was a west-facing bay platform situated between 3 and 4, which was removed in the 1960s.
+(Note: Potential reinstatement of this platform is mentioned on page 10 of Network Rail's route plan for the Valley Lines.)
+Platform 0, a short through platform at the north of the station, was created in 1999.

 The station has ten tracks running through it.
-All but two of the tracks have an adjacent platform, and the remaining two are through lines for goods trains and other non-stopping traffic.
+All but two have an adjacent platform and the remaining two are through lines, for goods trains and other non-stopping traffic.

-Platforms 3 and 4 are divided into 'A' and 'B' sections and are capable of holding two local trains or a nine car Class 800 train.
-Other platforms can be used by more than one train, but are not all sectioned.
+Platforms 3 and 4 are divided into 'A' and 'B' sections and are capable of holding two local trains or a nine-car Class 800 train.
+Other platforms can be used by more than one train, but are not sectioned.